 The only problem was, as the weeks went by with no ads, Mike and I discovered that the process wasn’t nearly as simple as we thought.
 It turns out that Google will not set up an ad account on a sub-domain…and FAN FILM FACTOR was sitting as a sub-domain: fff.trekbloggers.com.
 You may have noticed the URLs of my blog entries all had that domain.
 Although I’d purchased fanfilmfactor.com as my own domain last January, it simply redirected to Mike’s domain and server host.

 Last month, we decided to migrate my entire blog site, all the pages, links, articles, interviews, graphics, and videos, from Mike’s server over to mine (which I wasn’t really using for much anyway).
 That transition happened yesterday, and the site was down for part of the day.
 But it’s back up again and now FAN FILM FACTOR will spend the foreseeable future actually on fanfilmfactor.com.
+If you’re looking to migrate host servers for a similar reason, you may want to consider looking at servers just for you so you can privately host your own blogs and websites!

 I don’t usually post a P.S., but yesterday the CBS/Paramount legal team opened up on Alec Peters and his defense team with a barrage of full photon torpedoes in a 122-page ex parte filing with the court.